CrunchyData/postgres-operator/hugo/content/Design/olm.md

 new namespace, you will need to run the create-pgo-backrest-ssh-secret.sh script for that new namespace.

+## pgo Clients and Namespaces

+The *pgo* CLI now is required to identify which namespace it wants to use when issuing commands to the Operator.

+Users of *pgo* can either create a PGO_NAMESPACE environment variable to set the namespace in a persistent manner or they can specify it on the *pgo* command line using the *--namespace* flag.

+If a pgo request doe not contain a valid namespace the request will be rejected.

 ## Operator Hub

 The Operator shows up on the Redhat Operator Hub at the following